CyberRAG: An Agentic RAG cyber attack classification and reporting tool: Experimental Results

 To improve the classification of web-based attacks, we designed a system of three independent LLMs, each dedicated to the detection of a specific attack type: SQL Injection, SSTI, and XSS.
 Rather than relying on a single general-purpose classifier, this architecture allows each model to specialize in learning the nuances, patterns, and syntactic/semantic features of a particular attack category.

-Figure~\ref{fig:bert} shows the classification performance of the BERT-based classifiers, used to build the classification tool, when trained independently on each attack type.
-All models (\texttt{bert-base-uncased, albert-base-v2, distilbert-base-uncased, roberta-base}) were trained and tested for each attack class considered.
+Figure~\ref{fig:bert} shows the classification performance of the BERT-based classifiers (\texttt{bert-base-uncased, albert-base-v2, distilbert-base-uncased, roberta-base}), used to build the classification tool.
+All models were trained and tested for each attack class considered.
+Prior to model training, the datasets underwent preprocessing, which involved the removal of incomplete rows, balancing between positive and negative class.
+Subsequently, each dataset was partitioned into training and test subsets following an 80-20 random split.
 All classifiers taken into account have been trained with identical hyperparameters: a maximum of 30 epochs and a batch size of 32.
 The optimizer is RectifiedAdam with a learning rate of $3 \times 10^{-5}$.
 The loss function is binary cross-entropy.

-The classifiers were evaluated by using 6 different metrics, three of which are based on the computation of the Area Under the Curve (AUC) for the precision-recall (PR) and receiving operating characteristic (ROC).
+The classifiers were evaluated by using 5 different metrics, three of which are based on the computation of the Area Under the Curve (AUC) for the precision-recall (PR) and receiving operating characteristic (ROC).
 The other three are the precision (Prec), the F1-score and the binary accuracy (Bin Acc).

 During training, the best weights are saved using early stopping based on validation AUC through a model checkpoint callback.

 As observed in Figure~\ref{fig:bert_sql}, the best performing model for the classification of SQL Injection is \texttt{bert-base-uncased}. \texttt{bert-base-uncased} demonstrates strong generalization on query patterns typical of this attack type.
 In the case of SSTI, shown in Figure~\ref{fig:bert_ssti}, the highest classification performance is achieved by \texttt{albert-base-v2}, indicating its greater sensitivity to the subtle templating syntax often involved in such injections.
 Finally, for XSS detection, depicted in Figure~\ref{fig:bert_xss}, the model that yields the best results is \texttt{roberta-base}, which appears to be particularly effective in capturing patterns associated with malicious HTML and JavaScript content.